lucasvtiradentes/repositories_manager/README.md

   -V, --version        output the version number
 ```

-or, if your prefer (as I do), simply run `rpu` and you can select the option you want!
+or, if your prefer (as I do), simply run `rp` on your terminal and you can select the option you want!

 ## :wrench: Development<a href="#TOC"><img align="right" src="./.github/images/up_arrow.png" width="22"></a>